 (e) All DLC officers and DBURs must be members of Local 1000 and be certified stewards.

-Any DLC officer or DBUR shall forfeit his or her position upon ceasing to work within the jurisdiction of the DLC.
+Any DLC officer or DBUR shall forfeit their position upon ceasing to work within the jurisdiction of the DLC.
 Exceptions exist when:

 (1) A DBUR who is a BUNC member: